Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

    old 2.5.x (or 2.6.x-beta) nodes.
 6. From your 2.6.x cluster, run `kong migrations finish`.
 From this point onward, it is no longer possible to start nodes in the old 2.5.x (or 2.6.x-beta) cluster that still points to the same datastore.
-Run this command _only_ when you are confident that your migration was successful.
+Run this command _only_ when you're confident that your migration was successful.
 From now on, you can safely make Admin API requests to your 2.6.x nodes.